Unicamp-OpenPower/alice/README.md

 ## Getting Started

 This guide assumes that you have a full running Openstack installation on your server.
-Alice's stable version runs on Openstack Liberty release under Ubuntu 14.04.
+Alice's stable version runs on Openstack Ocata release under Ubuntu 16.04.

 ### Prerequisities